Deep-Symmetry/afterglow/README.md

     ;; some real lights you have connected.
     (show/start! sample-show)

-    ;; Assign a nice cool blue color to all lights in the sample rig (show/add-function! sample-show :color blue-cue)
+    ;; Assign a nice cool blue color to all lights in the sample show (show/add-function! sample-show :color blue-cue)

     ;; But I'm still not seeing anything?
 Oh!
 The dimmers...